 The One Mind at Work network is extensive, diverse, and high-caliber and provides several external opportunities for members:

 High-profile network: We have brought members into opportunities including the World Economic Forum in Davos, the Lake Nona Impact Forum, conferences with the Business Group on Health and Mental Health America, and a slew of other influential, often exclusive events.
 Speaking at high-caliber events such as these is a valuable demonstration of thought leadership on the topic of workplace mental health.

 Annual Global Forum: Every September we host our flagship event, the One Mind at Work Global Forum.
-Now in its 5th year, the event attracts the brightest minds in workplace mental health – our speakers have represented the U.S. Department of Homeland Security; Veterans Affairs; World Economic Forum; National Academies of Science; and executives from Fortune 100 corporations, just to name a few.
-To learn more about the One Mind at Work Global Forum, access the link here.
+The event attracts the brightest minds in workplace mental health – our speakers have represented the U.S. Department of Homeland Security; Veterans Affairs; World Economic Forum; National Academies of Science; and executives from Fortune 100 corporations, just to name a few.

 Media exposure: While not exclusive to members, on a bi-weekly basis we are posting to Forbes on select topics related to workplace mental health.
 Additionally, Brandon Staglin, One Mind’s president, explores a variety of topics, including workplace mental health, in his Brain Waves Facebook Live broadcast.
 We also work alongside PR and social media experts that are equipped with the tools and skills to elevate our members’ victories in workplace mental health if such promotion is appropriate for the organization.